kdshah6593/Stock-Tracker/Notes.md

 3. Add before_action so only logged in user can do actions in site x
 4. New WatchList Form x
 5. New Portfolio Form x
-6. Validations for Watchlist and Portfolio
+6. Validations for Watchlist and Portfolio x
 7. Stock Purchase Form
 8. Add Stock Form in Watchlist Show page